Capillary/api-documentation/source/includes/_events.md

 Parameter | Type | Description
 --------- | ---- | -----------
-transformerType | enum | DefaultTransformer, WebEngageTransformer
+transformerType* | enum | DefaultTransformer, WebEngageTransformer
-webEngageTransformerData | obj |
-eventMapper | obj |
-eventFieldName | |
-eventDataType | |
-fieldName | |
-valueMap | |
-eventFieldMapper | obj | Match event field name with the fields for each event.
-In the Sample POST Request provided, `CustomerEvent` is the event name for which the field mapping is done eventFieldName | string | eventDataType | enum | Data type of the event fieldName | string | valueMap | obj |
+webEngageTransformerData | obj | Details of a specific to Webhook Transformer that you want to map with a custom event eventMapper* | obj | mapping details of third party events with our events eventFieldName* | string | Name of the event field (destination - always Capillary) eventDataType* | enum | Data-type of the event field fieldName* | string | Name of the adapter field name (source - third party) valueMap* | string | adapter field value to field value map eventFieldMapper | obj | Match event field name with the fields for each event.
+In the Sample POST Request provided, `CustomerEvent` is the event for which the field mapping is done

+<aside class="notice">All parameters marked by * are mandatory.</aside>

 ## Get Webhook Account Details

+Retrieves details of all Webhook accounts created for the organization.
+An org can have one Webhook account per transformer.

 > Sample Request